 The Institute of Agricultural Research Statistics has achieved international recognition due to high quality of research work and training.
 This can be judged from the fact that several research workers from this Institute have served as consultants and advisers in several Asian, African and Latin American countries.

-Several statisticians and trainees of this Institute are currently occupying high positions in the Universities and other research institutions of U.S.A., Canada etc.
+Several statisticians and trainees of this Institute are currently occupying high positions in the Universities and other research institutions of U. S. A., Canada etc.

 The Institute made a modest beginning in 1930 as a statistical section of the Indian Council of Agricultural Research with one statistician and a limited staff.
 The principal function of the statistician was to assist agricultural officers in various states in planning experiments and in analysing data and interpreting the results.
 He was also responsible for scrutiny of the technical programmes and progress reports of research schemes of the Council.
 The activities of the statistical section entered a new phase towards the end of 1943 when, at the instance of the Government of India research was initiated for developing objective and reliable methods of collecting yield statistics of principal food crops.
-This led to the development of the crop cutting survey technique which has since been adopted by almost all the states in the country for estimating agricultural production.
-In the course of this work the statistical section had to undertake research in sampling theory and to train a large number of statisticians and field staff running into thousands.
+This led to the development of the crop cutting survey technique which has since been adopted by almost all the crop cutting survey technique which has since been adopted by almost all the crop cutting survey technique which has since been adopted by almost all the crop cutting survey technique which has since been adopted by almost all the crop cutting survey for estimating agricultural production.
+In the course of the statistical section had to undertake research in sampling theory and the statistical section had to undertake research in thousands.
 With the increasing activities the 'Statistical Wing', as it came to be called, was reorganized into two units dealing with statistical applications to agricultural research and animal husbandry research.
 The organization was headed by the Statistical Adviser to the Council.